bonitasoft/bonita-labs-doc/md/polling.md

 When a polling execution fails, it can be seen in error in BICI Configuration Living Application.

 More information is available in the output logs on the BICI backend, either in the Standard output or in the log file `logs/bonita-ici.log`

-### Deleted cases

-When a started case is already polled in BICI storage and then deleted in Bonita platform, this case is still present in BICI storage and will still be displayed in Operation Management Living app, but this overview can't be displayed anymore since data is deleted from Bonita database .